hexique/FUSH/README.md

 # FUSH
-FUSH - programming language based on Python.
-Syntaxis as simple as possible for beginners, without brackets, quotes and even colon.
+FUSH - programming language based on Python. ade as simple as possible for beginners, without brackets, quotes and even colon.
 ## Syntaxis
 There's some code examples on FUSH